 Annie Murphy Paul is a book author, magazine journalist, consultant and speaker who helps people understand how we learn and how we can do it better.
 A contributing writer for Time magazine, she writes a weekly column about learning for Time.com, and also blogs about learning at CNN.com, Forbes.com, MindShift.com, PsychologyToday.com and HuffingtonPost.com.
 She is currently a Senior writer at NPR and part of their Hidden Brain podcast team.

 She contributes to The New York Times Magazine, The New York Times Book Review, Slate, and O, The Oprah Magazine, among many other publications.
 She is the author of The Cult of Personality, a cultural history and scientific critique of personality tests, and of Origins, a book about the science of prenatal influences.
-She is the author of several books including Origins: How the Nine Months Before Birth Shape the Rest of Our Lives (2010) and The Extended Mind: The Power of Thinking Outside the Brain (2021).
+She is the author of several books including Origins: How the Nine Months Before Birth Shape the Rest of Our Lives (2010) and the bestseller, The Extended Mind: The Power of Thinking Outside the Brain (2021) which was named of the New York Times' Notable Books of the Year.

 Brilliant: The Science of How We Get Smarter